 A person who is tone deaf is unable to hear differences in pitch.
 This person would speak in a monotone voice like a robot, and would not be able to distinguish music from noise, let alone tell the difference between Beethoven and the Beatles or between a saxophone and a piano.
 Most likely, this does not describe you!
 Tone deafness is very rare.
 People learn to vocally reproduce pitch at different ages.
 Children who miss this opportunity can still learn to 'match pitch' in adulthood.
 Some people use their voices in a way that hinders free singing, and pitch suffers.
 This is correctable.
 With patience, it’s never too late to learn to sing!
 I enjoy working with singers who doubt their ability to sing.
 I know that when you want to, you can find your voice.

 Excellence without Competition

-I believe music and music-making are both an art and a wonderful - and fun - collaborative, communal activity.
+Music and music-making are both an art and a wonderful - and fun - collaborative, communal activity.
 In my view, heavy competition is too results-oriented and promotes neither the art nor the joy of music.
-While I do invite students to participate in low-stress, supportive singing festivals that involve some evaluation, I also promote non-competitive performance opportunities for singers to share their artistic achievements and growth.
+While I do invite students to participate in supportive singing festivals that involve some evaluation, I also promote non-competitive performance opportunities for singers where the focus is to share their music and growth.
 I encourage all students to strive for their personal best and to support each other to do the same, to enjoy this process, and especially to remember that singing and music-making is fun!